Main content | back to top

 Quest is among the first commercial-scale CCS projects and the first in the oil sands industry.
 Shell technology will capture CO2 from the Scotford Upgrader, which turns heavy oil into crude for refining into fuel and other products.

 Hydrogen is produced at the plant for use in the upgrading process, with CO2 a by-product.
 The CO2 will flow into tanks and be absorbed in a chemical solution.
-Heating the solution will release the CO2, before it is compressed into a fluid for piping around 80 kilometres (50 miles) north to wells.
+Heating the solution will release the CO2, before it is compressed into a fluid for piping around 60 kilometres (over 35 50 miles) north to wells.
 Here it will be pumped into porous rock more than 2 kilometres (over a mile) underground for permanent storage.

 “Early projects like Quest can be critical to help establish best practices and bring down costs,” explains Sarah Forbes, a CCS expert at the World Resources Institute, a global environmental think tank.

 Quest, currently under construction, is scheduled to begin CO2 injection in 2015.

 Indeed, cost remains a hurdle to widespread use of CCS.
 The IEAcalls for an investment of $6 trillion for 3,000 CCS projects worldwide.

 A price on CO2 emissions can support the development of CCS and other low-carbon technology.